 Japan is one of the most active seismic and volcanic areas in the world.
-The country has been repeatedly hit by earthquakes, volcanic eruptions, and tsunamis.
-In April 2016, successive earthquakes occurred in Kumamoto, inflicting enormous damage.

-Earthquake insurance was established in 1966 to stabilize the livelihoods of those affected by such natural disasters.
-An earthquake reinsurance scheme consists of three players: the government, private non-life insurance companies and Japan Earthquake Reinsurance Co., Ltd. (JER), with the public and private sectors working together to ensure that earthquake insurance claims are paid promptly and reliably.
+Disasters caused by earthquakes, volcanic eruptions and tsunamis have occurred in the country over and over again.
+Earthquake insurance was established to stabilize the livelihoods of those affected by such natural disasters.
+In the earthquake reinsurance scheme, three players - the Japanese government, private non-life insurance companies and JER - work together across sectors to ensure that earthquake insurance claims are paid promptly and reliably.